chooie/wordroot/notes.md

 # Todo
 - Add ability to dev in docker container
-    - Immediate and clear feedback on tests
+  - This is not working well for the time being.
+File system is too slow in picking up code changes, resulting in a bad dev experience.
+Also, could not figure out how to connect to the repl in the container.
 - Work on improving environment configuration
 - Flesh out unit test suite - very lacking right now
 - Add ability to play audio and video files for a relevant word
 - Add search menu